Qianling Mausoleum (Qian Ling)

-The Qianling Mausoleum occupies a prominent site on the summit of Liangshan Hill some 80 kilometers (50 miles) northwest of the Tang capital, Chang'an (today's Xi'an).
-The design of the tomb site replicates the city of Chang'an and in accordance with tradition is on a north-south axis.
+The design of Qianling replicates the city of Chang'an and in accordance with tradition is on a north-south axis.
 The southern approach is set between two smaller hills and the way to the Emperor's tomb is lined with stone animals as well as human figures.
 These include horses and ostriches, winged horses and a pair of stone lions.
 In all there are 124 stone sculptures and these are reminders of the fact that the Tang was very much involved with trade and diplomatic exchange with the world far beyond China's borders as there are distinct Western Asian and Greek influences in these sculptures.

 The tomb is of a very strong and secure construction and is notable as the only mausoleum to escape the unwelcome attention of tomb robbers.

-In total the site covers an area of 2.3 square meters (0.88 square kilometers) and within this area stood 378 buildings that included the Sacrifice Hall, a Pavilion, a Hall of Ministers and numerous corridors.
+In total the site covers an area of 2.3 square kilometers (0.88 square miles) and within this area stood 378 buildings that included the Sacrifice Hall, a Pavilion, a Hall of Ministers and numerous corridors.
 Unfortunately, the above ground structures have not survived unlike the stone sculptures that still delight visitors.